julien-noblet/malodos/homeDoc/README.txt

 - swftools (for pdf reading)
 - pypdf (for pdf creation)

+The icons are taken from this website : http://icones.pro

 This project is hosted on google code at the following address and can be downloaded from there: http://code.google.com/p/malodos/downloads/detail?name=homeDoc-0.1.zip&can=2&q=